C4MIV3R/basic_website_skeleton_framework/README.md

 # Skeleton website theme

-### website layout/mockup for a friend's company
----
-### Working on a friend's website
+### Working on a basic framework for a website
-Currently helping out with a friend's website
-* will update as I work on the overall theme
+* Will update as I work on the overall theme

 ### Tech used
 * HTML5